Puerto Rico, Isla del Encanto!

 So Much More

 This is just a handful of places you can visit and things you can do.
 The island may be small in size but every nook and corner is full of beauty, grandor, and fun activities.
 Of course, you cannot miss the traditional foods of the island that will leave you craving for more.
-I hope you enjoy your stay in Puerto Rico, Isla del encanto.
+So go ahead and book a trip to Puerto Rico, la Isla del encanto.
 I promise you will definitely agree with me.